Podgorica including Monaca river and Millenium bridge

 Support is provided to the authorities to improve legislation relating to anti-discrimination, to combat hatred and intolerance.
 Additionally, actions of the programme allow for the promotion of a democratic school culture and strengthening the quality of education.
 In the field of freedom of expression, the Council of Europe supports increasing the awareness and effective application of media actors’ rights by the judiciary and law enforcement in accordance with European standards, as well as strengthening the legal and policy framework of freedom of expression and of media.

-The Council of Europe also provides technical support to Montenegro through voluntary contributions.
-The project “End Online Child Sexual Exploitation and Abuse@Europe Plus” was launched in September 2023.
-This initiative enhances legislation and policies in line with the Lanzarote and Budapest Conventions.
-Additionally, the project builds the capacities of law enforcement, judges and prosecutors to prevent cases of Online Child Sexual Exploitation and Abuse (OCSE), as well as to identify and support victims.
-The OCSE trainings are institutionalised in the Republic of Moldova, Georgia and Montenegro.
+The Council of Europe furthermore supports Montenegro in enhancing the system for prevention and protection of children from bullying and peer violence in schools, through a project funded by voluntary contributions from Germany.
+In addition to the Republic of Moldova and Georgia, Montenegro participates in a multilateral project “End Online Child Sexual Exploitation and Abuse@Europe+”, aiming to enhance legislation and policies in line with the Lanzarote and Budapest Conventions.
+The project builds the capacities of law enforcement, judges and prosecutors to prevent cases of Online Child Sexual Exploitation and Abuse, as well as to identify and support victims.

 CONTRIBUTION TO SUSTAINABLE DEVELOPMENT GOALS